bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 The command-line application combines the features of the original customer comment and response generator with the newly added moderation, classification, and evaluation functionalities.

+### System Workflow:

+1. **Generate Comments**: Users can choose to generate customer comments in one of 30 languages.
+2. **Input Moderation**: The system first checks for any inappropriate or flagged content in the input.
+3. **Prompt Injection Prevention**: Next, it scans for any malicious prompt injection attempts.
+4. **Sentiment Analysis**: Sentiment analysis is performed on the input to understand the emotional context.
+5. **Chatbot Response Generation**: A chatbot response is generated based on the sentiment and input.
+6. **Output Moderation**: The response is checked to ensure it does not contain inappropriate or harmful content.
+7. **Evaluation**: Finally, the response is evaluated for accuracy and completeness.

 ### To Run:

 ```bash
 python3 command_line.py
 ```

-### Features:
+### Sample Use Cases:

-- **Generate Comments**: Users can choose to generate customer comments in one of 30 languages.
+- **Input Moderation**:

-- **Moderation and Prompt Injection Prevention**: The system performs input moderation and checks for prompt injection.
+- **Prompt Injection Prevention**: The system performs input moderation and checks for prompt injection.

-- **Sentiment Analysis and Response**: The application analyzes the sentiment of the comment and generates an appropriate chatbot response.
+- **Appropriate Input and Response**: The application analyzes the sentiment of the comment and generates an appropriate chatbot response.
-- **Evaluation**: The system evaluates the response and provides feedback on its accuracy and appropriateness.

 ---